 The tiny seaside village of El Golfo is famous for the Charco de Los Clicos (green lagoon), the delicious fresh fish lunches enjoyed overlooking the sea and a location in the film Broken Embraces directed by Pedro Almodóvar and starring Penelope Cruz.

-If you’re not sure which restaurant and would like a recommendation, look out for Restaurante Costa Azul.
+If you’re not sure which restaurant in El Golfo to try and youwould like a recommendation, look out for Restaurante Costa Azul.
 I was introduced to this one by my friends, you won’t find any waiters in the street vying for business, they are simply tucked away on the left as you enter the village with a lovely frontline terrace.

 Apart from a good selection of local Canarian restaurants, El Golfo also has a small supermarket, a gift shop and an ice cream parlour.

 A trip to El Golfo is not complete without taking in a walk before or after your lunch to visit the beautiful Charco de Los Clicos.